ewascatalog/ewascatalog2/in-house-ewas/readme.md

 rdsf space used: projects/ieu1/wp2/004/working/data/

+Functions used across scripts sourced at the start of each R script found in __useful_functions.R__

 ## ALSPAC

 * ALSPAC data are extracted using __alspac_data_extraction.R__, which saves the data in the RDSF in an encrypted file. (__L__)